-ACADEMIC ADVISING PROCESS
+ADVISING PROCESS

-Entering students are encouraged to meet regularly with their individually assigned Academic Advisor to design an appropriate course of study that will satisfy requirements for graduation.
-Academic Advisors' schedules are posted on the School website and in the reception area of Student Support Services so that all degree-seeking students will meet with their Advisor to discuss class selection, difficulties with coursework, degree requirements, School policies and procedures, individual options, and special opportunities available at Thunderbird, such as Internships and Overseas Programs.
-Advisors are also readily available through e-mail and phone correspondence daily.
+Entering students are encouraged to meet regularly with an Advisor after the first week of classes to design an appropriate course of study that will comply with any relevant financial aid or immigration guidelines, and will satisfy requirements for graduation.
+Advisors' schedules are posted on the AIS site of MTB and in the reception area of Student Services.
+Students may meet with their Advisor to discuss class schedules, coursework, degree requirements, school policies and procedures, individual options, special opportunities available at Thunderbird, and any relevant matters specific to each student's program and goals.
+Advisors are also available through e-mail and phone correspondence for quick questions or if you are off-campus for the trimester.

 At Thunderbird, students are block-registered into their first trimester, and provisionally admitted students are sent a letter from the Admissions Office to meet with their Advisor for additional support and guidance when they first begin at Thunderbird.
-Provisional students are then monitored for minimum GPA's, and if they fall below, are placed on Academic Probation.
-The Registrar contacts each of these students individually, and refers them as appropriate to their Academic Advisors for additional advising and schedule support.
+Additionally, the Registrar places students on Probation if they drop below the minimum 3.00 GPA, and directs them to work with their Advisor for additional assistance and possible schedule modification.